Draco Pad

 Overview & Location

-Extraction Oil & Gas, a wholly-owned subsidiary of Civitas Resources, Inc., has submitted a request to the Weld County Oil & Gas Energy Department for the Draco Pad development.
-Draco is proposed to be located in the SE4 of Section 21, Township 1 North, Range 68 West, with the intent of accessing minerals Section 19 and 30, of Township 1 North, Range 68 West and in Sections 23, 24, 25, and 26 of 1 North 69 West.
+Extraction Oil & Gas, a wholly-owned subsidiary of Civitas Resources, Inc., received an approved 1041 WOGLA23-0062 from Weld County Oil & Gas Energy Department for the Draco Pad development.
+Draco is proposed to be located in the SE4 of Section 21, Township 1 North, Range 68 West, with the intent of accessing minerals Section 19 and 30, of Township 1 North, Range 68 West and in Sections 23, 24, 25, and 26 of 1 North 69 West

 Location History